Famous Last Words (band)

-Famous Last Words (formerly known as A Walking Memory) is an American metalcore/post-hardcore band from Petoskey, Michigan.
-Formed in 2008, they're known for their concept albums and have released three studio albums to date: Two-Faced Charade, Council of the Dead and The Incubus.
+Famous Last Words (formerly known as A Walking Memory and Barlait) is an American metalcore band from Petoskey, Michigan.
+Formed in 2008, they are known for their concept albums and have released three studio albums to date: Two-Faced Charade, Council of the Dead and The Incubus.
 Following their 2016 release, "The Incubus," the group departed from Revival Recordings and signed to SBG Records.

 The group currently consists of vocalist Jeremy "JT" Tollas, bassist Tyler Myklebust, guitarist Evan Foley, and drummer Cody Paige.

-2008-2010: Barlait and A Walking Memory
+History

+2008-2012: Barlait, A Walking Memory, and early EPs

-Hailing from Petoskey, Michigan, Famous Last Words (Then called Barlait) was formed in 2008 by member JT Tollas.
-The group released an album called A Walking Memory.
+Hailing from Petoskey, Michigan, Famous Last Words (originally called Barlait) was formed in 2008 by members JT Tollas, Aaron Peano, Matthew Bell, and Craig Simons.
+The group released an EP called A Walking Memory.